HL7/fhir-skin-wound-ig/source/pages/index.md

 The Skin Wound Assessment Implementation Guide is based on [FHIR Version R4] and defines the minimum conformance requirements for implementations.

+## Acknowledgements

+This IG references extensive Wound Assessment work resourced from the [Agency for Healthcare Research and Quality (AHRQ)](https://www.ahrq.gov) and CIMI's work on Wound Assessment for clinical content attributes.

 ----